Set up a directory, install the SDK, and integrate Directory Sync.

 Don't see an SDK you need?
 Contact us to request an SDK!

 To make calls to WorkOS, provide the API key and, in some cases, the client ID.
-Store these values as managed secrets, such as WORKOS_API_KEY
+Store these values as managed secrets, such as WORKOS_API_KEY and WORKOS_CLIENT_ID, and pass them to the SDKs either as environment variables or directly in your app’s configuration based on your preferences.

 WORKOS_API_KEY='sk_example_123456789' WORKOS_CLIENT_ID='client_123456789'

-Get the details of an existing Directory User.
+Get the details of an existing directory user.

 Example use case: pre-populate user attributes for new user accounts.

-Get Directory Users for a given Directory or Directory Group.
+Get directory users for a given directory or directory group.

 Example use case: Build an onboarding experience that allows an admin to select who to invite and create accounts for.